-The \$8.0 million (18%) decrease in net sales of putters to \$36.9 million is attributable to decreased sales of the Company's DFX line of Odyssey putters partially offset by the addition of Top-Flite and Ben Hogan putters, the introduction of the Callaway Golf Tour Blue putter and the continued success of the Odyssey White Hot 2-ball putter.
+The \$17.0 million (37%) decrease in net sales of putters to \$29.2 million is attributable to decreased sales of the Company's Odyssey White Hot 2-ball putter (which is in its third year of sales) and DFX line of Odyssey putters, partially offset by the addition of Top-Flite and Ben Hogan putters and the introduction of the Callaway Golf Tour Blue putter.

-The \$58.4 million (427%) increase in net sales of golf balls to \$72.1 million is primarily attributable to the addition of sales of the Top-Flite and Ben Hogan golf ball products in the first quarter of 2004 as a result of the Top-Flite acquisition in late 2003, as well as strong sales for the newly released Callaway Golf balls.
-Sales of the Top-Flite and Ben Hogan brand balls were \$44.8 million for the three months ended March 31, 2004.
-Callaway Golf ball sales during the first quarter of 2004 were \$27.4 million, an increase of \$13.7 million (100%) from the first quarter of 2003.
-The increase in Callaway Golf brand balls was primarily due to sales of the HX Tour and Big Bertha balls, both released in the last quarter of 2003, partially offset by declines in the HX 2-piece ball released in 2002 and the CB1 and CTU 30 balls which were released in 2001.
-The Company believes that its Callaway Golf ball sales during the quarter were positively affected by the addition of two new products to the product line for the current year and the absence of any new Callaway Golf ball product introductions in the first quarter of 2003.
+The \$58.9 million (378%) increase in net sales of golf balls to \$74.5 million was primarily attributable to the addition of sales of the Top-Flite and Ben Hogan golf ball products as a result of the Top-Flite acquisition in late 2003, as well as strong sales for the newly released Callaway Golf balls.
+Sales of the Top-Flite and Ben Hogan brand balls were \$45.9 million for the three months ended June 30, 2004.
+Callaway Golf ball sales during the second quarter of 2004 were \$28.6 million, an increase of \$13.0 million (83%) from the second quarter of 2003.
+The Company believes that the increase in Callaway Golf ball sales during the quarter were positively affected by the addition of two new products to the product line for the current year and the absence of any new Callaway Golf ball product introductions in the second quarter of 2003.
+The Company also believes that its overall golf ball sales benefited from an increase in rounds played in the United States.
+Golf Datatech has reported that the number of golf rounds played in the United States through May of 2004 increased 2.4%, as compared to the same period in 2003, and May 2004 marked the eighth consecutive month of year over year increases in rounds played in the United States.

-The \$15.0 million (77%) increase in sales of accessories and other products is primarily attributable to sales of Top-Flite and Ben Hogan bags, gloves and other accessories combined with an increase in sales of Callaway Golf bags and accessories and the 2004 introduction of the Game Enjoyment System (GES) (a new product offering consisting of a golf bag, guidebook and seven golf clubs designed for players with slower swing speeds).
+The \$14.3 million (82%) increase in sales of accessories and other products was primarily attributable to sales of Top-Flite and Ben Hogan bags, gloves and other accessories combined with an increase in sales of Callaway Golf bags and accessories and the 2004 introduction of the Game Enjoyment System (GES) (a new product offering consisting of a golf bag, guidebook and seven golf clubs designed for players with slower swing speeds).